Leigh Richmond Roose

-Leigh Richmond "Dick" Roose, MM, (27 November 1877 – 7 October 1916) was a Welsh international footballer who kept goal for a number of professional clubs in the Football League between 1901 and 1912.
+Leigh Richmond "Dick" Roose, MM, (27 November 1877 – 7 October 1916) was a Welsh international footballer who kept goal for several professional clubs in the Football League between 1901 and 1912.
 A celebrated amateur at a time when the game was played largely by professionals, Roose was renowned as one of the best players in his position in the Edwardian period.
 He was also well known as a footballing eccentric, and many stories about him are still told today.

 Early life

 Roose was born in Holt, near Wrexham in Wales, at a time when association football was principally confined to the north of the country.
 Roose was raised by his father, a Presbyterian minister named Richmond Leigh Roose, following the death of his mother from cancer when he was two years old.
 He was educated at Holt Academy – where in the course of one violent football match, Roose's brother Edward kicked H. G. Wells, then a teacher at the school, so hard in the back that he ruptured the future novelist's kidney and left him incapacitated for several weeks.
 On leaving school in 1895, he went on to study at Aberystwyth University.

-After graduating from Aberystwyth, Roose studied medicine for a short period at King's College London.
+After graduating from Aberystwyth, Roose studied medicine briefly at King's College London.
 Although accounts of Roose often refer to him as a doctor of bacteriology, he never qualified as a doctor.